 - Manage, report, book, and attend to your particular business travel needs.

 - Arrange your transportation, organize events and meetings, control travel costs, and provide duty of care support.

 The global corporate and business travel industry is massive.
-In 2017, companies spent almost $1.33 trillion on business travel, and the figure is expected to rise after the pandemic.
-Company travel can be a complex endeavor for many businesses, so hiring a corporate travel agent or a travel management company (TMC) can be a great solution to get the best personalized services.
+In 2017, companies spent almost $1.33 trillion on business travel, which is expected to rise after the pandemic.
+Company travel can be a complex endeavor for many businesses, so hiring a corporate travel agent or a travel management company (TMC) can be a great solution to get personalized services.
 So what are the main differences between these two concepts?

 - Travel agencies work as simple travel platforms where you can book separate services